zzzace2000/laravel-medialibrary/v3/installation-and-setup.md

 ---
 title: Installation & setup
-layout: default
 ---

-You can install this package via composer:
+Medialibrary can be installed via composer:

 ```bash
 $ composer require spatie/laravel-medialibrary
 ```

-Next, you must install the service provider:
+Next, you need to the service provider:

 ```php
 // config/app.php